• Skip to main content

 According to the American Society for Metabolic and Bariatric Surgery (ASMBS), 252,000 bariatric procedures were performed in 2018.

-Here are some of the most common options for weight loss surgery:
+Here are some of the most common weight loss procedures:

 Gastric Bypass Surgery aka the Roux-en-Y Gastric Bypass